productforlifehunt/True-Easier-Research/FUCKING-READ-ME.md

 Each question is a row in the `survey_question` table.
 It belongs to one project and optionally to one questionnaire via the `questionnaire_id` FK column.

-- **Core fields:** question type (one of 21 types), question text, optional description, sort order, required flag
-- **Config:** The `question_config` JSONB holds type-specific settings — max length for text, min/max for sliders, scale labels for Likert, disqualify values for screening, and so on
-- **Validation and Logic:** `validation_rule` and `logic_rule` JSONB columns for custom validation and conditional branching
-- **AI and Voice:** `allow_voice` and `allow_ai_assist` boolean columns

-Each question can have multiple options in the `question_option` table — used by choice-type questions.
-Options have display text, stored value, sort order, and an "is other" flag for free-text fallback.

 ---